Farmhouses of Brugherio: Occhiate

 After Sant'Ambrogio, Aeclanum is the oldest farm in Brugherio, following Cascina Sant'Ambrogio.
 It stood in the place known Octavum, the name is due to the fact that it was at the eighth mile of road leading from Milan to Monza.
 Now that area is situated in the north-west of Brugherio, near the border with Cologno Monzese.
-The farm was manageed by the farmers, that obtained it from the monks of Saint Ambrose church, to make it a place of hospitality for the poor and pilgrims.
+The farm was managed by the farmers, that obtained it from the monks of Saint Ambrose church, to make it a place of hospitality for the poor and pilgrims.
 The monks themselves with the fruits from the leasing and processing land of glances, handed out annually to the poor fifty bushels of wheat and ten amphorae of wine.
 Later the property passed to the church of Monza.
 In 1862 it became part of the municipality of Moncucco and in 1866 to the one of Brugherio.
 The farm is near the banks of the Lambro and has an ancient wheat, with two wheels (a wooden and a metal ones) operated by the Molinara irrigation ditch.
 The original structure was formed by pillars, wall bricks and wooden beams.
 Over the years the building has been extended up to the present structure.
 The mill is still in good condition and it is used to illustrate activities for educational purposes.